LrWm3/babys-first-containerz/README.md

 ## supportive baby block: setting up automatic ssl-termination and portainer for support

-this sets up ssl termination so when you go to `your-awesome-domain-name.com` it doesnt give a security warning, and also sets up `portainer` as a tool for those who haven't spent thirty years using the commandline can still monitor and deploy docker containers.
+this sets up ssl termination so when you go to `your-awesome-domain-name.com` it doesnt give a security warning, and also sets up `portainer` as a tool even babys can use to monitor and deploy docker containers

 2. ssh into the DO node, or better yet, connect to the DO node using `Visual Studio Code SSH-Remote` with `[cmd + shift + p] type 'Remote-ssh:Connect to host'`
 3. clone this repo `git clone https://github.com/WilliamTheMarsman/babys-first-containerz.git`